Peter Malinauskas: Parliamentary career

 Following the parliamentary resignation of Bernard Finnigan on 12 November 2015, Malinauskas filled the Legislative Council casual vacancy in a joint sitting of the Parliament of South Australia on 1 December.

 Premier Jay Weatherill indicated that Malinauskas could enter the Cabinet of South Australia in an early 2016 ministerial reshuffle, with reports of media speculation and internal party talk suggesting Malinauskas could potentially become the next Labor premier of South Australia, entering the House of Assembly through preselection as the next Labor candidate in Labor's safest lower house seat of Croydon with claims that incumbent Michael Atkinson "has long been willing to vacate his seat to Malinauskas if he ever wanted it".
 Atkinson announced in February 2017 that he would be retiring from parliament as of the 2018 election.
 Malinauskas confirmed he would be nominating for preselection.

 Malinauskas served in the Cabinet of South Australia in the Weatherill Ministry between January 2016 and March 2018, holding, at various times, ministerial portfolios with responsibility for police (2016−2017), correctional services (2016−2017), emergency services (2016−2017), road safety (2016−2017), health (2017−2018), and mental health and substance abuse (2017−2018).

 Malinauskas won the seat of Croydon at the 2018 election.

-Leader of the Opposition, 2018–2022
+Leader of the Opposition (2018–2022)

 Following the resignation of Jay Weatherill after the 2018 election, a caucus meeting on 9 April 2018 elected Malinauskas as Labor Leader.
 He consequently became Leader of the Opposition, with former Education Minister Susan Close as his deputy.

 In April 2021, former Labor MP Annabel Digance and her husband were arrested and charged with attempting to blackmail Malinauskas.
-Police allege that the couple had threatened to make accusations against Malinauskas if he did not orchestrate Digance's return to politics by preselection for a safe seat or appointment to the Legislative Council or the Senate.
+Police alleged that the couple had threatened to make accusations against Malinauskas if he did not orchestrate Digance's return to politics by preselection for a safe seat or appointment to the Legislative Council or the Senate.
+The charges against the Digances were withdrawn in April 2023.

-In January 2022, Malinauskas was diagnosed with COVID-19 and announced that he would isolate at home.
-He said his wife and three children had returned negative results.
-Grant Stevens, the South Australia Police Commissioner and State Coordinator during the COVID-19 pandemic in South Australia was also diagnosed on the same day.
-A few days later, Malinauskas reported that his wife and three children had also caught the virus.
-He had recovered and was back in the community on 13 January 2022.